David Fulcher: After the NFL

 Fulcher was named sixth on a list of "All-Time Cincinnati Bengals" in 2017.
 He is active in fundraising and awareness activities, especially for multiple sclerosis, and founded the non-profit MANA (Mentoring Against Negative Actions), working with inmates to teach them life skills.
 Fulcher is also the Alumni President for the Walter Camp Football Foundation.

 Fulcher served as head football coach at Cincinnati Christian High School from 2011 through 2015.

 On June 1, 2015, Fulcher was announced as the head coach at Cincinnati Christian University for their inaugural 2016 season.

-Fulcher is married and has two children and two grandchildren.
+Fulcher is married and has two children and three grandchildren.